 For Jane Hassanali a graphic designer, lockdown gave her time to focus on painting when her freelance work at a digital fashion company dried up.
 “At the start of the pandemic, while suddenly not having work was a worry, it meant I could refocus on the art that I loved and missed,” she said.
 “It was important for me to keep being productive and I also found real escapism and a sense of calm through painting, so it was amazing to have it to turn to.”

 Hassanali, who lives in North London, loves working with oils.
-“I just love the texture, colour tones and blending techniques of oils.
-The fortunate sunny weather and bright fruit coming into season gave me some great still life set-ups… It’s felt like nature has really been able to thrive and heal during this time and that is also what my work documents.”
+“I just love the texture, color tones, and blending techniques of oils.
+The fortunate sunny weather and bright fruit coming into the season gave me some great still-life set-ups… It’s felt like nature has really been able to thrive and heal during this time and that is also what my work documents.”